Requirements

 Venues and schedule

-The Fonteyn classes and coaching sessions will take place from Sunday 1 September to Sunday 8 September and will be held at RAD Headquarters, 188 York Road, London, SW11 3JZ.
-Times of classes and coaching sessions will vary each day and candidates will be provided with a timetable at the Welcome Reception on Saturday 31 August.
+The Fonteyn classes and coaching sessions will take place from Sunday 12 October to Sunday 19 October in São Paulo, Brazil with coaching held at Estudio de Ballet Cisne Negro and Ssemi-finals and final at Auditório Ibirapuera.
+The times of classes and coaching sessions will vary each day, and candidates will be provided with a timetable at the Welcome Reception on Saturday 11 October.
 Candidates will be needed all day, every day unless otherwise notified.

-The final will be held at His Majesty’s Theatre, Haymarket, on the evening of Sunday 8 September 7.00pm.
+The final will be held at Auditório Ibirapuera, on the evening of Sunday 19 October.

 Judges and Faculty